deoksangryu/portfolio_/README.md

 ## 👨‍💻 About Me

 I'm passionate about creating novel user experiences by leveraging Large Language Models (LLMs) and multimodal AI.
-My focus is on integrating AI into complex and dynamic environments like **game development and GUI automation** to build innovative solutions.
+My focus is on integrating AI into complex and dynamic environments like **Continuous Content Generator, LLM, Research Models and GUI Automation** to build innovative solutions.

 My strength lies in translating cutting-edge AI concepts into practical, real-world applications using advanced techniques like RAG, Agents, and Procedural Content Generation.